miroslavpejic85/mirotalk-docs/docs/mirotalk-p2p/integration.md

 - Ensure your domain allows embedding via iframe by configuring the proper CORS and X-Frame-Options settings.
 - The script must be included with the `defer` attribute to ensure proper execution.
-- This integration works with MiroTalk SFU and requires a valid domain setup.
+- This integration works with MiroTalk P2P and requires a valid domain setup.